SIXPENCE EVENTS & PLANNING MN – INTERVIEW OF JOSEY

-I meet Josey on Lauren and Cameron at the Historic Concord Hotel.
+I meet Josey on Lauren and Cameron wedding at the Historic Concord Hotel in St Paul.
 Josey is dynamic, professional, efficient and very friendly.
 Since I saw a couple of times and it’s always a pleasure.

-Well coordinated weddings are for me a must, given the day flows smoothly and I can then focus on taking better pictures.
+Well coordinated weddings are for me a must, given the day flows smoothly.
+For me, it’s the guarantee that I can then focus on taking better pictures that you will then see in my portfolio.
 That’s why I 100% recommend Josey!

 Given, it’s probably your first wedding, you may not be that much more familiar with what a wedding planner do.
 So I have invited her to present her services and answer common questions.